metamn/react/content/blog/how-i-write-react-code-in-2021/index.md

 Programming is about transformation.
 The problem comes in, it gets solved, and the solution goes out.

-It's good practice to start the component with defining the problem in terms of data.

-For that we have PropTypes, TypeScript and optionally, when the data comes from an API, GraphQL or JSON.
+The problem comes in as data.
+To describe it I use PropTypes, TypeScript and optionally, when the data comes from an API, GraphQL or JSON.

 In any case I use type definitions.